abjaigirdar/react-air-bnb-non-functional-ui/README.md

-I made the air bnb clone experience site to sharpen my react and css skills.
+I made the air bnb clone experience site to sharpen my react (especially props) and css skills.
 It doesn't have funtionality yet.
 I only tried to get the UI right.
 Here's the live site link: https://shimmering-treacle-180653.netlify.app/ Let me know how you like it.
 Thank you.